The OpenID Connect Session Management 1.0 draft series defines a mechanism for relying parties to:

 Session management is enabled by default.
 To disable it, go to Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect, and disable OIDC Session Management.

-Note that this will disable backchannel logout as well.
+Note this disables backchannel logout as well.

-Draft 10 does not specify or mandate any session-related endpoint.
-Therefore, AM’s implementation of Draft 10 is as follows:
+Draft 10 does not specify or mandate any session-related endpoint; therefore, AM’s implementation of Draft 10 is as follows:

 /oauth2/authorization.
 Retrieves session state for requests.